warelab/sciapps/docs/MaizeCode-data-management.md

 * Metadata are displayed on SciApps workflow diagram

 ### Community Access
 Once mature, all MaizeCode data, apps and workflows will be made public for the community to access through the CyVerse infrastructure.
-For analysis submitted by Community members, data will be stored in CyVerse Data Store and processed with XSEDE computing resources.
+For analysis submitted by community users, data will be stored in CyVerse Data Store and processed with XSEDE computing resources.
 * Annotation with [XSEDE JetStream](https://portal.xsede.org/jetstream)
 * ENCODE assays with [XSEDE HPC cluster Stampede2](https://portal.tacc.utexas.edu/user-guides/stampede2)